Statement

 Bio

-Cybele Lyle is a California-based artist whose installation, video and 2D work explores place and identity by reconstructing her surrounding architecture, interior space and natural environment.
-Cybele graduated from Oberlin College with a BA in Environmental Studies, then went on to get a BFA from California College of Arts and Crafts in Printmaking and an MFA in Painting/Combined Media from Hunter College in New York in 2007.
-She has held residencies at Ox-Bow, Project 387, Atlantic Center for the Arts, the Bemis Center for Contemporary Art, Recology, and the Headlands Center for the Arts.
-Her works have been exhibited across the United States including at the 205 Hudson St Hunter Gallery, New York; Bemis Center, Omaha; Oakland Museum, Yerba Buena Center for the Arts, San Francisco; Orange County Museum of Art, and Et al. gallery, San Francisco, among others.
-Cybele is a recipient of the Kala Fellowship, the Yozo Hamaguchi Printmaking award, and the Tony Smith Award.
+Cybele Lyle is a Los Angeles-based artist whose installation, video and 2D works explore place and identity by reconstructing her surrounding architecture, interior space and natural environment.
+Lyle received a bachelor of arts in environmental studies from Oberlin College, a bachelor of fine arts in printmaking from California College of Arts, and a master of fine arts in painting/combined media from Hunter College.
+She has participated in residencies at the Atlantic Center for the Arts, Florida; Recology, California; and Headlands Center for the Arts, California.
+Her works have been shown at institutions, including Bemis Center for Contemporary Arts, Omaha; Oakland Museum of California; Yerba Buena Center for the Arts, San Francisco; and Orange County Museum of Art, Costa Mesa.
+Lyle is a recipient of the Kala Art Institute Fellowship, the Tony Smith Award from Hunter College, and the Yozo Hamaguchi Printmedia Award.
 Cybele currently lives in Los Angeles and is represented by Et al. Gallery in San Francisco.

 Born in Pasadena, CA